-5. To the restricted foreign entity.

-- J. The State Department of Agriculture shall adopt rules to implement the provisions of this section. - SECTION 4.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 128.3 of Title 60, unless there is created a duplication in numbering, reads as follows: - A. A foreign principal from a foreign adversary country shall not be allowed to directly or indirectly purchase, hold, rent, or otherwise control any property within ten (10) miles of a military base or installation. - B. A foreign principal that directly or indirectly controls any property covered by the provisions of subsection A of this section, excluding temporary contractual agreements such as rental or lease agreements, must sell, transfer, or otherwise divest itself of the property within one hundred eighty (180) days of the effective date of this act. - C. Any current deeds, contracts, rental agreements, or other legal agreements in conflict with this law shall be deemed invalid from the date of adoption unless otherwise provided. - D. If a foreign principal from a foreign adversary country does not divest the public or private lands as required by the provisions of this section, the Attorney General shall commence an action in the district court within the jurisdiction of the public or private land.
+- 5. To the restricted foreign entity. - J. The Oklahoma Department of Agriculture, Food, and Forestry shall adopt rules to implement the provisions of this section. - SECTION 12.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 128.3 of Title 60, unless there is created a duplication in numbering, reads as follows: - A. A foreign principal from a foreign adversary country shall not be allowed to directly or indirectly purchase, hold, rent, or otherwise control any real property within ten (10) miles of a military base or installation. - B. A foreign principal that directly or indirectly controls any real property covered by the provisions of subsection A of this section, excluding temporary contractual agreements such as rental or lease agreements, must sell, transfer, or otherwise divest itself of the property within one hundred eighty (180) days of the effective date of this act. - C. Any current deeds, contracts, rental agreements, or other legal agreements in conflict with this law shall be deemed invalid from the date of adoption unless otherwise provided. - D. If a foreign principal from a foreign adversary country does not divest the real property as required by the provisions of this section, the Attorney General shall commence an action in the district court within the jurisdiction of the real property.

-- E. If the public or private land is held in violation of the provisions of this section, the district court shall order that the public or private land be sold through judicial foreclosure. - F. If a whistleblower referral results in a divestiture of land or other assets held in violation of the provisions of this section, the whistleblower shall be entitled to a reward equal to thirty percent (30%) of the proceeds of the land sale that results from the violation of the provisions of this section after payments to lienholders.
-Proceeds of the sale shall be disbursed in the following order, as applicable: - 11 1.
-The payment of authorized costs of the sale, including all 12 approved fees and expenses of the referee and any taxes and 1.3 assessments due: - The payment, in an amount approved by the district court, to 2. the Attorney General for reimbursement of investigation and litigation costs and expenses; - 17 3.
-To bona fide lien holders, in their order of priority, except for liens which under the terms of the sale are to remain on the property; - To whistleblowers; and 4.

-- 5. To the restricted foreign entity. - 22 The responsibility for determining whether an entity is G. 23 subject to this section rests solely with the foreign entity, the 24 Attorney General, any qualifying whistleblower, and no other
+- E. If the real property is held in violation of the provisions of this section, the district court shall order that the real property be sold through judicial foreclosure. - F. If a whistleblower referral results in a divestiture of land or other assets held in violation of the provisions of this section, the whistleblower shall be entitled to a reward equal to thirty percent (30%) of the proceeds of the land sale that results from the violation of the provisions of this section after payments to lienholders.
+Proceeds of the sale shall be disbursed in the following order, as applicable: - 1.
+The payment of authorized costs of the sale, including all approved fees and expenses of the referee and any taxes and assessments due; - 2.
+The payment, in an amount approved by the district court, to the Attorney General for reimbursement of investigation and litigation costs and expenses; - 3.
+To bona fide lienholders, in their order of priority, except for liens which under the terms of the sale are to remain on the property; - 4.
+To whistleblowers; and - 5.
+To the restricted foreign entity. - G. The responsibility for determining whether an entity is subject to this section rests solely with the foreign entity, the Attorney General, any qualifying whistleblower, and no other